Springing Forward: Apaches play annual Black & Gold game

 It was Tyler Junior College’s annual Black & Gold Spring Game, featuring new head coach Tanner Jacobson and golden-armed quarterback General Booty.

-The excitement, along with free food for tailgating, led to a big crowd of fans starving for football.
+The excitement, along with free food for tailgating, led to a big crowd starving for football.

-"We had a great turnout from the fans," said Jacobson, who takes over for Thomas Rocco who left the Apaches for an assistant coaching position at Sam Houston State University.
-"It was nice to get the jerseys on — the black and gold.
-To see some energy and see some flashes of some great things, still working on some consistency."
+“We had a great turnout from the fans,” said Jacobson, who takes over for Thomas Rocco who left the Apaches for an assistant coaching position at Sam Houston State University.
+“It was nice to get the jerseys on — the black and gold — to see some energy and see some flashes of some great things. ...
+We’re still working on some consistency.”

-Jacobson was hired officially on April 20, coming from a two-year stint as an assistant coach at note Juco program Snow (Utah) College.
-He attended six of the 14 spring practices with defensive coordinator Matt Gordon conducting the other practices.
+Jacobson was hired officially on April 20, coming from a two-year stint as an assistant coach at noted Juco program Snow (Utah) College.
+He attended six of the 14 spring practices with defensive coordinator Matt Gordon conducting the other drills.

 The new chief liked what he saw.

-"General looked good tonight," said Jacobson, 27, who played at Texas Tech and later at BYU.
-"The defense made some plays, which was very, very encouraging.
-I've been impressed with (wide receiver) Tyrone Browning the past couple of scrimmages.
-He's really stepped up and made some plays.
-Jordan (Wallace) was a little banged up at receiver and Tyrone came in and the receiving corps stepped up."
+“General looked good tonight,” said Jacobson, 27, who played one season at Texas Tech and three seasons at BYU.
+“The defense made some plays, which was very, very encouraging.
+I’ve been impressed with (wide receiver) Tyrone Browning the past couple of scrimmages.
+He’s really stepped up and made some plays.
+Jordan (Wallace) was a little banged up at receiver and Tyrone came in and the receiving corps stepped up.”

+The Apaches introduced the incoming freshmen class with the exception of several athletes who were participating in regional track meets, Jacobson said.

+After a standout freshman season, many schools, including a number of power five squads, are after Booty, who is a qualifier and has three years of eligibility remaining.